kierawilson25/kierawilson25/README.md

 This space is a collection of projects I have worked on starting with undergrad.
 I have an undergraduate degree in Computer Science and I am currently pursing my Masters in Software Engineering at my alma matter, University of St. Thomas.

+Click around to see what I've been working on lately.

 <!--
 **kierawilson25/kierawilson25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.